StaintonRepository/Hue-v4.0/docs/welcoming vars.md

+# Warning this is outdated and is moving to the wiki

 First a warning because I am so terrible at explaining things (free credits if you submit a pull request of this remade)

 In Hue v4.0 welcoming text has much more variables than before.